Psychological services

 The psychology service to neurology aims to promote the psychological well-being of adults living with chronic neurological conditions and their families.
 Inpatients and outpatients are seen for assessment and therapeutic intervention.

 The neurology service mainly focuses on detailed neuropsychological assessment and the provision of psychological care to people diagnosed with Multiple Sclerosis, Motor Neurone Disease, Epilepsy, Huntington's Disease and Parkinson's Disease.
-We also support patients with medically unexplained symptoms, including non-epileptic attack disorder.
+We offer limited psychoeducational input to those with Functional Neurological Disorder, including non-epileptic attack disorder, who are diagnosed and referred by the GHT Neurology team

 Clinical services provided include